(esketamine) Nasal Spray

 Treatment-Resistant Depression – Long-Term Study

 Study 2 (NCT02493868) was a long-term randomized, double-blind, parallel-group, multicenter maintenance-of-effect study in adults 18 to <65 years of age who were known remitters and responders to SPRAVATO.
 Patients in this study were responders in one of two short-term controlled trials (Study 1 and another 4-week study) or in an open-label direct-enrollment study in which they received flexibly-dosed SPRAVATO (56 mg or 84 mg twice weekly) plus daily oral AD in an initial 4-week phase.

 Stable remission was defined as a MADRS total score ≤ 12 for at least 3 of the last 4 weeks.
-Stable response was defined as a MADRS total score reduction ≥ 50% for at least 3 of the last 4 weeks and not in remission.
+Stable response was defined as a MADRS total score reduction ≥ 50% for the last 2 weeks of optimization and not in remission.
 After at least 16 initial weeks of treatment with SPRAVATO and an oral AD, stable remitters and stable responders were randomized separately to continue intranasal treatment with SPRAVATO or switch to placebo nasal spray, in both cases with continuation of their oral AD.
 The primary study endpoint was time to relapse in the stable remitter group.
 Relapse was defined as a MADRS total score ≥22 for 2 consecutive weeks or hospitalization for worsening depression or any other clinically relevant event indicative of relapse.

 The demographic and baseline disease characteristics of the two groups were similar.
 Patients had a median age of 48 years (range 19 to 64 years) and were 66% female, 90% Caucasian, and 4% Black.